-- 1. Complete the Undergraduate Admission Application.
-ASU prefers students to apply online, http://www.asu.edu/ugapp.
-If a paper application is completed, it must be mailed to the mailing address below or listed at http://students.asu.edu/international-admission#mail. - 2.
-Submit the nonrefundable application fee.
+1. Complete the Undergraduate Admission Application.
+ASU prefers students to apply online.
+If a paper application is completed, it must be mailed to the mailing address below.

+- 2. Submit the nonrefundable application fee.
 Fall 2008, Winter 2008, Spring 2009 and Summer 2009 the application fee is \$50 (U.S. dollars.)
 Starting Fall 2009 the application fee is \$55 (U.S. dollars.)
 You may pay with a credit card with the online application or submit a non-refundable application fee in the form of a check or money order drawn on a U.S. Banking Affiliate and made payable to Arizona State University.
 Do not send cash or international postal money orders.
 Application fees cannot be waived or transferred to a future application. - 3.
 Request that an official transcript be sent directly from your school(s) to Undergraduate Admissions.
 Upon graduation or completion of the semester, request that a final transcript be sent directly to ASU to determine final admission status. - 4.
 Submit evidence of English language proficiency.